Graphlet-AI/llm-graph-ai/README.md

 ## Significance

 I have followed the development of Graph Neural Networks (GNNs) for the last three years. **This paper is very surprising to me.** I need to understand what it means.
-My goal is to use and extend this techology to create a robust, topology aware, generic entity resolution model in weeks that took six months using BERT, a deep classifier and graph feature engineering without GNNs.
+My goal is to use and extend this techology to create a robust, topology aware, generic entity resolution model in weeks that took a year using BERT, Google Grale and a binary classifier model with feature engineering.
+A GNN version of our model was merely aspirational.

 ## Blog Post Series